rahathossain/tcs/README.md

 # What is cluster singleton ?

 Cluster Singleton manages one singleton actor instance among all cluster nodes or a group of nodes tagged with a specific role.
 In akka, the cluster singleton is a pattern, implemented by `akka.cluster.singleton.ClusterSingletonManager`.

 <https://doc.akka.io/docs/akka/2.5/cluster-singleton.html>

-# What is TCS
+# What is TCS (Team of Cluster Singleton)

+Idea of TCS from lightbend demo project, <https://developer.lightbend.com/guides/akka-distributed-workers-scala/>

+The above demo shows the technique of creation of cluster singleton `Master` nodes, where only one `Master` node can be active in a cluster and rest of the `Master` nodes would be standby mode.
+All the `Worker` nodes in the cluster register themselves with `Master` node, so `Master` node can assign work to them.
+However, `Worker` nodes are actually act like middle manager, they spawn `WorkExecutor` actors which does the actual work. `FrontEnd` node holds the functionally to submit the work request to `Master` nodes and also consumed the result of the requested work which is performed by `Master` and `Worker` nodes.

+The above demo can perform one type of work.
+If we need to perform series of different types of work one after another than we simply need multiple copy of the above module and wire them together.
+TCS tries to provide that cascading functionality out of the box.

 TCS is a simple API using cluster singleton (e.g. Cluston) with following characteristics

 1. TCS have one Cluston with persistent actor and Worker actors but no Work Executor, so you have the option to write your own custom Work Executor
 2. TCS subscribe to a supplied topic `inTopic` and publish to another topic `resultsTopic`
 3. TCS perform the work request what ever posted on `inTopic` and publish result on `resultsTopic`
 4. TCS has a persistentID, TCS uses the supplied singletonName as  persistentID
 5. TCS does provide protocol messages to be used for the your WorkExecutors
 6. TCS expect number of Worker count e.g. `workerCount`
-7. One TCS can forward it's results to another TCS by piping it's `resultsTopic` to other's `inTopic` and vice versa
+7. One TCS can forward it's results to another TCS by piping it's `resultsTopic` to other's `inTopic` by using `pipeTo` function.
+TCS also have `routeTo` function to perform routing results between two TCSs
+   and also `sprayTo` function which is just work as a splitter.

 # Parameters for TCS